Veteran owned and operated.

 How long does this procedure take?

-The average patient visit to our center is approximately one and one-half hours.
+The average patient visit to our center is up to 90 minutes.

 TIMETABLE FOR MOST PROCEDURES